What Is the Legal Age to Drive a Golf Cart in Michigan?

 Are helmets required for golf cart drivers in Kentucky?

-No, but seat belts are mandatory for street-legal carts.
+No, helmets are not mandatory, but seat belts are required for street-legal carts.
 Helmets are recommended for off-road use.

 What Are Kentucky’s Golf Cart Insurance and Licensing Laws?